folbricht/routedns/doc/configuration.md

 It is possible to pre-define a query name that will flush the cache if received from a client.

+The content of memory caches can be persisted to and loaded from disk.

 #### Configuration

 Caches are instantiated with `type = "cache"` in the groups section of the configuration.